AJV009/XeonAJ_AJV009/readme.md

-### "From Innovation, To Ideation, To Development!
+### "Limitless Ideation - From Innovation, To Development, To Actualization!
 Learning and building is my hobby!"

 # Personal Details
 - **DOB:** 12 – Aug - 2001